firefly-iii/docs/docs/docs/firefly-iii/support/index.md

 ## Support the development of Firefly III

-If you like Firefly III and if it helps you save lots of money, why not send me a dime for every dollar saved! :tada:
+If you like Firefly III and if it helps you save lots of money, why not send me a dime for every dollar saved! 🥳

 OK that was a joke.
 If you feel Firefly III made your life better, consider contributing as a sponsor.
 Please check out my [Patreon](https://www.patreon.com/jc5) and [GitHub Sponsors](https://github.com/sponsors/JC5) page for more information.
 Thank you for considering donating to Firefly III!